samsonos/php_fs/readme.md

 This is usually done using [SamsonPHP module/service configuration](https://github.com/samsonos/php_core/wiki/0.3-Configurating)

 By default ```$fileServiceID``` is set to ```fs_local``` - it uses standart local file system service which is implemented in [SamsonPHP local file service ```php_fs_local```](http://github.com/samsonos/php_fs_local).
 This parameter has to be set to file service identifier, for local file service - ```fs_local```, no class names or anything else.
-When service is initialized it checks if configured file service is present in web-application otherwise fatal error is signaled.
+> When service is initialized it checks if configured file service is present in web-application otherwise fatal error is signaled, the search is made via module/service identifiers.

 To work with current file system service you should get file system service instance pointer:
 ```php